Returning to office in 2021, with fear in our hearts and sanitisers in hand

 Pankhuri Jain, lead executive of Acuity Knowledge Partners, thinks it’s not worth the risk.
 “Companies are talking about calling employees back in batches — 20% capacity, 50% capacity and so on.
-But most bigger firms don’t want to implement it yet, especially with the arrival of the new strain of virus.
-Organisations don’t want to be tagged as the one that doesn’t care about employee safety,” she says.
+But most bigger firms don’t want to implement it yet, especially with the arrival of the new strain of virus,” she says.

 Not everybody can work from home — as the lockdown demonstrated early on for daily wage workers — and content creation companies like Aalambayan’s have taken it as far as it can go.
 “We have to shoot on location to get the quality we need.
 It’s a selfish, business-focussed move, and the risk is high, but you have to do it for your livelihood,” he says.